Meta Clustering for Collaborative Learning: Application to Data Fairness

-We consider a linear regression setting where the sensitive variable is independent from other variables.
-In particular, we generate a dataset $\D$ that consists of 50 sub-datasets $\{\D_{i}\}_{i=1}^{50}$, each with size $n_{i}=50$ from the linear model: $Y=X_{1}+2X_{2}-2X_{3}+2X_{4}+cS_{i}+\epsilon$, where $\mathbf{X}\sim N(0,I_{4})$ is the non-sensitive variable, $\epsilon\sim N(0,1)$ is the random noise, and $S_{i}$ is the sensitive variable.
-Here we consider different scales of the coefficient of the sensitive variable, $c\in\{0.5,1,2,3,4,5,6,7\}$.
-The sensitive variable $S_{i}$ is generated from a standard normal $N(0,1)$ distribution and is set to be fixed for each given $i$.
-This setting of a fixed value as a sensitive variable is sensible and reasonable in practice for the data fairness problem when there are multiple measures for the same subject (each subject is a natural learner).
-For example, if $\D$ is a longitudinal data and each sub-dataset represents a person, then the subject-specific sensitive variable (gender, race, age, home location, etc.) is the same for each person.
-We set $S_{i}$ as continuous to add more generality, since categorical variables can be treated as continuous by introducing dummy variables in linear regression.
-We split the dataset into training set of 30 learners (e.g., $\{\D_{i}\}_{i=1}^{30}$) and test set of 20 learners (e.g., $\{\D_{i}\}_{i=31}^{50}$).
-For each learner in the test set, we further split it into two parts of the same size (e.g., $\D_{i}=\D_{i}^{1}\cup\D_{i}^{2}$) (the reason behind such splitting is that we need extra data points to cluster the learners in the test set).
-Then the dataset $\D$ is reorganized into the following three sets: the training set $\{\D_{i}\}_{i=1}^{30}$, the test set $\{\D_{i}^{1}\}_{i=31}^{50}$, and the validation set $\{\D_{i}^{2}\}_{i=31}^{50}$.The random data splitting is repeated 50 times.
+We consider a linear regression setting where the sensitive variable is independent of other variables.
+In particular, we generate a dataset $\D$ that consists of 50 sub-datasets $\{\D_{i}\}_{i=1}^{50}$, each with size $n_{i}=50$ from the linear model: $Y_i=X_{1i}+2X_{2i}-2X_{3i}+2X_{4i}+b R_{i}+\epsilon_i$, where $(X_{1i},X_{2i},X_{3i},X_{4i})\sim \mathcal{N}(0,\mathtt{I}_{4})$ are the non-sensitive variables, $\epsilon_i\sim \mathcal{N}(0,1)$ is the random noise, and $R_{i}$ is the sensitive variable that may induce unfairness if it were known.
+We consider different scales of the coefficient of the sensitive variable, $b\in\{0.01, 0.5,1,2,3,4,5,6,20\}$.
+The sensitive variable $R_{i}$ is generated from a standard normal $\mathcal{N}(0,1)$ distribution and is set to be fixed for each given $i$.
+Using a fixed value as a sensitive variable is reasonable for data fairness problems where multiple measurements exist for the same subject.
+For example, if $\D$ represents longitudinal data and each sub-dataset represents a person, then the subject-specific sensitive variable (e.g., gender, race, age, home location) is fixed for each person.
+We set $R_{i}$ as a continuous variable in this example.
+We split the dataset into a training set of 30 sub-datasets (e.g., $\{\D_{i}\}_{i=1}^{30}$) and a test set of 20 sub-datasets (e.g., $\{\D_{i}\}_{i=31}^{50}$).
+For each learner in the test set, we further split it into two parts of the same size (e.g., $\D_{i}=\D_{i}^{1}\cup\D_{i}^{2}$).
+The splitting is because we need extra data points to cluster the learners in the test set.
+Then, the dataset $\D$ is reorganized into the following three sets: the training set $\{\D_{i}\}_{i=1}^{30}$, the test set $\{\D_{i}^{1}\}_{i=31}^{50}$, and the validation set $\{\D_{i}^{2}\}_{i=31}^{50}$.The random data splitting is repeated 100 times.